jakesauter/machine_learning/README.md

 During my Capstone project experience I devoted an entire week just to familiarizing myself more with SVMs, composing a [presentation](https://github.com/jakesauter/Molecular_Classification_Capstone/blob/master/files/Machine_Learning_Continued.pdf) of what I learned from Andrew NGs section on logistic regression and SVMs from his course on machine learning.

+One aspect of SVMs that I am nots super familiar with is **kernel functions**, though I have encountered them a few times and understand the basics, being helping nonlinerar functions to be learned, I am more than willing to learn them for the job at hand.

+Summarized well from [this quora answer](https://www.quora.com/What-are-kernels-in-machine-learning-and-SVM-and-why-do-we-need-them), **kernels** are the idea of summing functions that imitate similarity.
+These kernels can be used to make nonlinearly seperable data into a much simpler problem that is linearly seperable.
+Though SVMs can solve nonlinear problems, choosing the exact features to be used can be tricky in nonlinear scenarios, so linearlizing a problem with kernels is a huge advantage when paired with SVMs.

 ### Artificial Neural Networks (ANNs)